 5) Startup of a completed project

-For example, with a hydroelectric project, we check and test many things in the startup phase.
-This includes the following:
+For example, in a hydroelectric project, we run various checks and tests during the startup phase.
+These include:

-- How well do the protective relays operate?
+- How effectively do the protective relays operate?

 - Do all the pipe valves open and close when commanded?